react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 The default status of the drawer - whether the drawer should stay `open` or `closed` by default.

 When this is set to `open`, the drawer will be open from the initial render.
 It can be closed normally using gestures or programmatically.
-However, when going back, drawer will re-open if it was closed.
-This is essentially the opposite of the default behavior of the drawer where it starts `closed`, and back button closes an open drawer.
+However, when going back, the drawer will re-open if it was closed.
+This is essentially the opposite of the default behavior of the drawer where it starts `closed`, and the back button closes an open drawer.

 #### `detachInactiveScreens`